Mom, business major and roadside assistance agent

 Advice for new agents

 For new agents, she recommends staying focused and regularly checking your Liveops schedule for open blocks that you can commit to work.“I literally check my schedule night and day.
 Sometimes I wake up in the middle of the night, I’ll check the schedule just to see if there’s hours posted for later on,” she said.
-Get to know your products.
-The more you know the better it is for you.

 She also tells new agents “get to know your products.
 That’s very important, especially on the inbound sales account.
 The more you know the better it is for you, the more comfortable you’ll feel on the phones, and it will just work out best for you that way because you’re not nervous and you’re not just reading a script.”